filipdanic/blogfolio/src/source/open-source-software/index.md

 ## ❤️ Open Source

-I’ve decide that the best I can do to get involved in big projects is to focus on improving docs, developer experience, and reporting bugs.
+I’ve decided that the best I can do to get involved in big projects is to focus on improving docs, developer experience, and reporting bugs.

 When it comes to small tools I try to actively contribute code.
 Usually this is because of a need to get a bug fixed or to speed up the addition of a new feature.